arno-hartmann/openRA-AWS-Terraform/README.md

 terraform apply
 ```

+During `plan` and `apply` you will be asked to set values for the variables.
+This can be avoided by creating a file for setting these values (see below).

 You get the IP as `output` or find the server in the multiplayer overvierw.

-Wait about 5 minutes, while the Server is installing.
+Wait about 5 minutes, while the Server is installing for gameserver to be ready.

 </br>

-During plan and apply you will be asked to set the variables.
-This can be avoided by creating a file with the variables:
+## Setup variables for easier provisioning

+⚠️ The Password variable is not recommended to be saved in a file.
+Beware of checking in or publishing your variables!

 Create a file `terraform.vars` to your needs, especially the profile, with the following settings for the variables: